This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 Step 3: Pour in the olive oil and season with salt and pepper.
 Mix until all ingredients are well combined.

-Step 4: Pour the dressing over the potatoes and mix gently with a spoon.
-Garnish the potatoes with the chives and flakey salt, if desired.
+Step 4: Pour the dressing over the potatoes and mix gently.
+Garnish with the chives and flakey salt, if desired.

 - Cut the potatoes before cooking.
 Make sure to cut the potatoes into quarters before boiling as this will help them hold their shape better when mixing the salad together.